Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "To what *end* though?
 Why go this far?
 It’s not as if they were, oh…supersoldiers from science-fiction, or anything.
 Your average fit human still outclasses them…"

 "Well, there are health benefits.
 The augmented cells have an astonishing resistance to ionizing radiation and we couldn’t induce any of them to become malignant at all.
 The filaments also provide an easy chemical channel for medication…But that’s really kind of an afterthought.
-Here...this slide comes from the OmoAru equivalent of a cerebral cortex."
+Here... this slide comes from the OmoAru equivalent of a cerebral cortex."

 Taylor called up the next image and Nadeau made a disbelieving noise.
 He was looking at neurons, there was no doubt about that: Biology only really had one way to make a brain, it seemed.
 And while the cell chemistry, the tissue density, and a thousand other factors might vary significantly and thereby allow the human brain to allegedly outperform every other sapient brain in the galaxy, the basic gangly structure of axons and dendrites was universal.

 In this case, however, the axons and dendrites were cocooned in dense filament sheaths, like they’d been wrapped in microscopic chickenwire.

-*"This* is the end they were after," Taylor said.
-"We’re...unclear on exactly how it works, but even *having* this opens up some incredible possibilities.
+"*This* is the end they were after," Taylor said.
+"We’re... unclear on exactly how it works, but even *having* this opens up some incredible possibilities.
 If each of those can mimic the functionality of the neuron it attaches to then the OmoAru are essentially running a second brain in parallel with the organic one."

-"Meaning...what?"
+"Meaning... what?"
 Nadeau asked.
 "Doubling the performance?
 Potentially squaring it?"

 Taylor grimaced.
 "Brains aren’t computers," he said.
 "I’d hesitate to be mathematical about these things.
-But...whatever this mesh of synthetic fibers can achieve, it has to be significant.
+But... whatever this mesh of synthetic fibers can achieve, it has to be significant.
 Everything that Corti-made implants can achieve and then some."

 He waved a hand to indicate the collapsed civilization around them.
 "In theory, the OmoAru should be hyper-geniuses with perfect photographic memories and precision control over their own emotions, bodies and senses.
 Instead, they’re smiling idiots."